rnx2024/Real-time-Dashboard-Python-Dash-/README.md

 This shopping trend dashboard features useful analysis such as real-time purchase amounts and purchase updates, top 5 purchase items and top 5 locations.
 A filter function for location is also added.

-This project was created using the VS Code Python Extension.
-Git was used to commit and push the code to this repository.

 Here's the Dashboard:
 ![Dashboard](https://github.com/rnx2024/Real-time-Dashboard-Python-Dash-/blob/main/dash.png)